Electric truck: Semi-trailer and tractor trucks

-Volvo, DAF, MAN, Freightliner plan to begin series production of electric articulated lorries between 2019 and 2020.
-Tesla plans to join in 2021 with the Tesla Semi.
-Such vehicles are already manufactured, and sold in both the US and China, by BYD Auto (the BYD 8TT).
+Electric semi-trucks from Volvo are also sold in the North American market.
+Tesla joined in 2022 with the Tesla Semi.
+Freightliner manufactures the eCascadia.
+The Kenworth T680E became available in 2021.

+Electric semi-trucks are also manufactured by BYD Auto (e.g., BYD 8TT).

 On 13 May 2021, Autocar Trucks announced the launch of the E-ACTT, a fully electric terminal tractor.
 98 years earlier, Autocar was the first major truck manufacturer to introduce electric trucks, in 1923.

+A 93-ton electric truck carrying wood waste started operating in Sweden in 2025.

 History

 The Port of Los Angeles and South Coast Air Quality Management District have demonstrated a short-range heavy-duty all-electric truck capable of hauling a fully loaded 40 ft cargo container.
 The current design is capable of pulling a 60000 lb cargo container at speeds up to 10 mph and has a range of between 30 and 60 miles.
 It uses 2 kWh/miles, compared to 5 mpgUS for the hostler semi tractors it replaces.